DanTheNorthernCodeMonkey/DanTheNorthernCodeMonkey.github.io/_posts/2016-07-03-progressive-dot-net-tutorials-episode-2.md

 If haven't inferred already I was pretty blown away by this talk, and Trelford's energy in general.
 I genuinely love meeting people like this, I've had the pleasure to have worked with other talented engineers who just exude enthusiasm for the craft and they all made me want to code more, learn more, be a better me.
 This talk left me with that.

 * Go into further details of AST
 * DSLs
 * FParsec
 * Trelfords background as a Game Programmer DSLs etc.
 * Trelford did not go to university

-* Sean gave a talk at a conference, slightly demoralising that a child is accomplishing more than myself, but very uplifting, it's stuff like this that's kicked my arse into blogging, and behind the scenes working on talks for meetups.

-* Wrote a parser for C#, in a couple of hours, friend then made a compiler, that includes features that the C# team planned on doing but dropped.

-*